Generalized Dirichlet Energy and Graph Laplacians for Clustering Directed and Undirected Graphs: Preliminaries and background

-In the literature of Dirichlet forms~\cite{saloff1997lectures, montenegro2006mathematical} or harmonic analysis on graphs~\cite{sevi2018harmonic}, the definition of the Dirichlet energy of a graph function $f$ is usually as follows. \begin{definition}\textbf{Dirichlet energy of a graph function.} Let $\mathcal{X}$ be a random walk on a \digraph $\mathcal{G}$, with transition matrix $\mathbf{P}$.
-Let also be the ergodic distribution $\pi$ of the random walk, and $\pi(x)$ referring to vertex $x\in \mathcal{V}$.
-The Dirichlet energy of a graph function $f$ is defined by:
+\inlinetitle{Dirichlet energy and graph Laplacians}{.} The \textit{Dirichlet energy} quantifies the global smoothness of a graph function, penalizing variation across edges.
+It is central in Dirichlet form theory \citep{saloff1997lectures, montenegro2006mathematical}, graph signal processing \citep{GSP2012}, and harmonic analysis on graphs \citep{sevi2023harmonic}. \begin{definition}[\textbf{Dirichlet energy of a graph function}] Let $\mathcal{X}$ be a random walk on digraph $\mathcal{G}$ with transition matrix $\rmP$ and stationary distribution $\pi$.
+Then the Dirichlet energy of $f : \gV \to \mathbb{R}$ is: